stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 - `openondemand_desktop_screensaver`: Optional.
 Whether to enable screen locking/screensaver. **NB:** Users must have passwords if this is enabled.
 Bool, default `false`.
 - `openondemand_filesapp_paths`: List of paths (in addition to $HOME, which is always added) to include shortcuts to within the Files dashboard app.
 - `openondemand_jupyter_partition`: Required.
 Name of Slurm partition to use for Jupyter Notebook servers.
 Requires a corresponding group named "openondemand_jupyter" and entry in openhpc_partitions.
+- `openondemand_gres_options`: Optional.
+A list of `[label, value]` items used to provide a drop-down for resource/GRES selection in application forms.
+The default constructs a list from all GRES definitions in the cluster.
+See the `option` attribute of the Select Field [form widget](https://osc.github.io/ood-documentation/latest/how-tos/app-development/interactive/form-widgets.html#form-widgets).

 ### Monitoring

 - `openondemand_exporter`: Optional.
 Install the Prometheus [ondemand_exporter](https://github.com/OSC/ondemand_exporter) on the `openondemand` node to export metrics about Open Ondemand itself.
 Default `true`.